pepesi/go-huggingface/README.md

 )

 var (
+	// HuggingFace authentication token read from environment.
+	// It can be created in https://huggingface.co
+	// Some files may require it for downloading. hfAuthToken = os.Getenv("HF_TOKEN")

-	// Model ids for testing.
-	hfModelIDs = []string{
+	// Model IDs we use for testing. hfModelIDs = []string{
 		"google/gemma-2-2b-it",
 		"sentence-transformers/all-MiniLM-L6-v2",